Benchball: Varsity Tournament 2024

 Participating Teams: Exeter (2 teams), Birmingham (2 teams), Sheffield (2 teams), Bournemouth (2 teams), and Chichester (1 team).

 The 2024 Benchball Varsity Tournament was hosted by Birmingham.

 The structure of the tournament was group stages followed by knockout rounds.
 Each team, except Chichester, entered one team into each of the two groups.

 The Semi-Finals consisted of Exeter A vs Birmingham B and Exeter B vs Birmingham A. Exeter won both games, leading to an all-Exeter final and an Exeter overall win.

 Varsity Tournament 2025

 Participating Teams: Exeter (2 teams), Birmingham (2 teams), Bournemouth (2 teams), Sheffield (2 teams), and Chichester (1 team).

 The 2025 Benchball Varsity Tournament was hosted by Bournemouth (with the tournament in Poole).

 The structure of the tournament was a double round robin, in which each team played all but their partner team at both netball rules and dodgeball rules.

-Exeter achieved a third victory in a row, managing to win all but one game (against Chichester).
+Exeter achieved a third victory in a row, managing to win all but one game against Chichester and one game against Bournemouth.

+Varsity Tournament 2026

+Participating Teams: Exeter (2 teams), Birmingham (2 teams), Bournemouth (2 teams), Sheffield (3 teams), and Chichester (4 players).
+Sheffield's third team and Chichester combined to make one team.

+The 2026 Benchball Varsity Tournament was being hosted by Sheffield.
+The structure of the tournament was a double round robin, in which each team played all but their partner team at both netball rules and dodgeball rules.